Broken appliances? Crusty faucets? Blocked showerhead? Sounds like you’re dealing with hard water.

-The Quick Test
+The Soap Test

 Related: How to calculate hardness of water

 Hard water is incredibly damaging and costly, and you’re certainly not alone if you want to eliminate hardness in your home once and for all.
-Thousands of homeowners in the US have already taken steps to soften their water and put an end to hardness damage for good.

 We have plenty more content about water softeners, including our complete water softeners guide, if you’re interested to learn more about how to achieve soft water in your home.

 Or check out our list and reviews of the best water softeners on the market in 2023 to find the perfect water softening system for your needs.

 ❔ How To Tell If You Have Hard Water: FAQ